 Other Presbyterian ethicists also have been responsible for bringing ideas and ethical insights into the work of General Assembly drafting committees.
-The 1979 commissioners' letter on energy bears a striking thematic resemblance to Dieter Hessel's Friendship Press book of the same year entitled Energy Ethics: A Christian Response.
-Positively defining the appropriate limits within which to seek energy and environmental justice was the subject of Robert Stivers' book, The Sustainable Society (Philadelphia: Westminster Press, 1976).
-It was also the subject of the background analysis for the 1981 Joint UPC/PCUS Energy Statement in which Stivers offered the concept of "sustainable sufficiency" as the new working goal for Presbyterian social action efforts on behalf of ecojustice.
-Meanwhile the PCUS, through the staff work of Gaspar Langella, was preparing, and later produced, a study booklet for the denomination entitled The Energy Question: An Exploration into Meaning and Values.
+The 1979 commissioners' letter on energy bears a striking resemblance thematically to Dieter Hessel's Friendship Press book of the same year entitled Energy Ethics: A Christian Response.
+Positively defining the appropriate limits within which to seek energy and environmental justice was the subject of Robert Stivers' book The Sustainable Society (Philadelphia: Westminster Press, 1976).
+It was also the subject of the background analysis for the 1981 Joint UPC-PCUS Energy Statement in which Stivers offered the concept of "sustainable sufficiency" as the new working goal for Presbyterian social action efforts on behalf of eco-justice.
+Meanwhile, the PCUS, through the staff work of Gaspar Langella, was preparing, and later produced, a study booklet entitled, The Energy Question: An Exploration into Meaning and Values (MDS #00008993, PCUSA, 341 Ponce de Leon Avenue, NE, Atlanta, GA 30365, 75¢).

-Even when we turn to the latest Presbyterian words on environmental/ energy issues, we find that a resolution on acid rain from the 1984 Assembly was the direct descendent of a statement from the January 1984 Toronto consultation of Canadian and U.S. religious bodies involving some of the same Presbyterian ethicists.
-Likewise, the 1990 Assembly's major policy report, "Restoring Creation for Ecology and Justice," was drafted by a task force including Robert Stivers, William Gibson, and Dieter Hessel.
-The important thing about the statements, though, is not their authorship but that, even when faced with the difficult problems of acid rain, global warming, and nuclear and hazardous wastes, the church relies on its previous ethical position of seeking to harmonize human and ecological needs.
+Even when we turn to the latest Presbyterian word on an environmental/energy issue we find that the 1984 Assembly's resolution was the direct descendent of a statement from the January 1984 consultation of Canadian and U.S. religious bodies held in Toronto involving some of the same Presbyterian ethicists.
+The important thing about the statement, though, is not its authorship but that, even when faced with the difficult problem of acid rain, the church relies on its previous ethical position of seeking to harmonize human and ecological needs.
+In affirming the report of the consultation as "consistent with the policy and goals of the General Assembly" it endorsed a statement which analyzed, theologized and then put forward a four-part public policy guideline calling for industrial and pollution abatement/control strategies, calling for strategies that: